Using skrebate

 Using as End-to-end Pipeline

-The Relief algorithms can be seamlessly integrated into scikit-learn workflows as part of the feature selection process.
+The Relief-based algorithms can be seamlessly integrated into scikit-learn workflows as part of the feature selection process.
 This allows you to streamline the feature filtering step and combine it effortlessly with other machine learning models for end-to-end training and evaluation.
-Below, we provide examples demonstrating how to use Relief algorithms to construct scikit-learn pipelines, perform single train/test splits, and implement cross-validation.
+Below, we provide examples demonstrating how to use Relief-based algorithms to construct scikit-learn pipelines, perform single train/test splits, and implement cross-validation.

 Example of a single train/test split